tianyishan/Blind_Deconvolution/README.md

 PRIDA is developed by the lab of computer vision in University of Wisconsin Madison.
 It stands for Provably Robust Image Deconvolution Algorithm, a image deblurring algorithm.

+PRIDA is similar in spirit to the MD algorithm in Convex Optimization.
+The main difference between the standard MD algorithm and PRIDA is that the step size is chosen independently for each coordinate.

 This code is a C++ reliaztion of PRIDA.
 The complete implementation is recorded in [PRIDA](https://github.com/sravi-uwmadison/prida) The paper is recorded in [arxiv](https://arxiv.org/abs/1803.08137)

 ## Prerequisites